50 South Military Trail

 A The Florida Motor Vehicle Repair Act provides that if the repair work will cost more than $100.00, the repair shop must give you the option of:

-The Division advocates you get a written estimate that includes if the prices quoted are for new, used or rebuilt parts.
+The Division advocates you get a written estimate that includes stating if the prices quoted are for new, used or rebuilt parts.
 The repair shop must get your approval before exceeding the repair estimate so be sure to let them know how to contact you.
 You also have the right to request, in writing prior to the repair work being done, that you get your old parts back .
+Do not sign blank repair orders.

 Q. Who licenses Motor Vehicle Repair Shops?